alibaba/bifrostui/packages/bui-core/src/DesktopDatePicker/index.en-US.md

 ### Uncontrolled Calendar Component

-Use the `defaultValue` attribute to render the component, the selected state of the calendar will be reflected in the input, which can be obtained via inputRef.
+Render the component via the `defaultValue` property, and the selected date will be reflected in the input.
+Use `inputRef` to access it.

 ```tsx
 import { DesktopDatePicker, Button, Stack } from '@bifrostui/react';